X

 Alfredo Duno, Cincinnati Reds

-Oh look, another exciting young catcher prospect on the rise.
+Oh, look, another exciting young catcher prospect on the rise.
 While Duno had a great season overall, he was an absolute beast at the plate over the final few weeks of the Florida State League regular season.
-He was already trending up for me, but the dominant end to the season really cause his notable jump in my September prospect rankings.
+He was already trending up for me, but the dominant end to the season really caused his notable jump in my September prospect rankings.

 In his final 19 games, Duno could do no wrong, slashing .377/.513/.902 with five doubles, nine home runs, and more walks (18) than strikeouts (10).
 For the season, Duno finished with 32 doubles and 18 home runs in 113 games with a .287/.430/518 slash line, 19.% walk rate, and an 18.4% strikeout rate.

 The raw power that Duno possesses as a 19-year-old is truly impressive.
 He posted a 91.2 mph AVG EV, 48.6% hard-hit rate, and a 14.6% barrel rate this season.
-For players whi saw at least one thousand pitches this season in Low-A, that hard-hit rate for Duno ranked third and the barrel rate ranked first.
+For players who saw at least one thousand pitches this season in Low-A, Duno's hard-hit rate ranked third, and his barrel rate ranked first.

 Ryan Waldschmidt, Arizona Diamondbacks